adityaks/strafer/README.md

 * Detecting Elasticsearch honeypots

 Note: This is the first release of the tool and we expect to add more modules in the nearby future.

+Researched and Developed By: Aditya K Sood and Rohit Bansal